Transforma logo

 Key market developments in Electric Vehicle Charging

-It then explains how public charging stations, which have always been a prominent form of EV charging have failed to match the current demands of the market, resulting in the increased adoption of fast home chargers among drivers (private EV charging) and their advantages.
+It also explains how public charging stations, which have always been a prominent form of EV charging have failed to match the current demands of the market, resulting in the increased adoption of fast home chargers among drivers (private EV charging) and their advantages.
+This section ends with a discussion of the communication technologies that will be used by electric vehicle charging devices, such as a mix of Short Range and wide area technologies.

 Public EV Charging